vishalkashyap01/DSA/README.md

 # Bridge.java
 Imagine a bridge build with especific number of blocks and user can check the bridge is safe or not, by entering '_' for block 'x' for no block/needed, on this bases program find out bridge is safe or not!

+# Notify.java
+This Java program simulates journey notifications by calculating and displaying travel progress based on user inputs for starting location, destination, total distance, and average speed.
+The user inputs these details, and the program computes the total time required for the journey.
+The program then iterates through each hour of the journey, calculating the distance covered, remaining distance, and remaining time, providing periodic updates.
+The getNotify method is responsible for these calculations and displays, ensuring that the user is informed about the progress of their journey at each hourly interval.